absorensen/numbers_go_brrrr/m5_optimization/s2_exercises.md

 ??? note "Hints - Workers"

-    * Restructure Vec<Worker> into Workers using data oriented design.
+    * Restructure Vec<Worker> into Workers using data-oriented design.
     * Change in_a_union to bool.

 ??? note "Hints - Rainbow Curvature"